 To analyze user sessions

-- Select the attribute value you're interested in.
-Some attributes provide text fields into which you can type specific values and allow free-text search.
+Select the attribute value you're interested in.
+Some attributes provide text fields that you can use for free-text search.
 You can also select multiple values of one attribute; this works as an

 ORoperator for that attribute.